unpc2026/diaryasprogrammer/README.md

 3. it does not contradict documented semantics,
 4. it is clearly labeled as inference rather than language guarantee.

-When multiple plausible models exist, prefer the smallest model that explains the evidence.
+When multiple plausible models exist, prefer the simplest semantic model that explains all documented guarantees and observable language behavior while introducing the fewest additional assumptions.

 If no conservative inference can be justified, explicitly classify the conclusion as Unknown rather than extending the semantic model beyond the available evidence.